-The Township's General Fund expenditures were \$195,659 under the projected budgetary amount of \$4,314,932 (does not include interfund transfer).
+The Township's General Fund expenditures were \$214,569 under the projected budgetary amount of \$4,512,024 (does not include interfund transfer).
+Actual expenditures were lower than budgeted primarily as a result of less projects occurring for Public Safety and Highways than was budgeted.